-Transit Adequacy is based on the use of measures of three transit service performance factors for combined Ride-On and Metrobuses service using the arterial roadway network in the County.
-It is based on and consistent with the performance factors given in the 2008 Montgomery County Strategic Transit Plan.
-The three transit service performance factors include: (1) coverage: that indicates how close service is to potential users; (2) peak headway: that indicates how frequent the scheduled service is so as to be convenient to users; and (3) span of service: that indicates over what time duration during a typical weekday the service is available to potential users.
-Transit Adequacy is determined by comparing bus route coverage, scheduled headways and actual hours of operation based on 2012 data to established standards as illustrated in the table below.
+With the exception of the White Oak and Fairland/White Oak Policy areas, Transit Aadequacy is based on the use of measures of three transit service performance factors for combined Ride-On and Metrobus service using the arterial roadway network in the County.
+It is based on and consistent with the performance factors defined in the 2003 Transit Capacity and Quality of Service Manual published by the Transportation Research Board.
+The three transit service performance factors are: (1) coverage, which indicates how close service is to potential users; (2) peak headway, which indicates how frequent the scheduled service is so as to be convenient to users; and (3) span of service, which indicates over what time duration during a typical weekday the service is available to potential users.
+Transit Adequacy is determined by comparing bus route coverage, scheduled headways and actual hours of operation based on 2011 data to established standards, as illustrated in the table below.